ufkunmndrs/Knowledge-Graph-Completion-with-Question-Answering-Long-Tail-Entities-from-German-DBpedia/README.md

 ## 1. Data Selection 📚
 The data selection phase identifies long-tail entities of the German DBpedia by analyzing metadata pages of Wikipedia in order to locate the entities without an infobox and without a language link in the German Wikipedia.
-The code and the results can be seen in the according files.
+The codecan be found in the `Code` directory.
+All XML files, including the final `FullDEdisambiguated.xml` containing the WikiXML of the final set of candidate articles, can be found in the `XMLFiles` directory.
+All TXT files can be found in the `TXTFiles` directory; the file `OnlyDeArticlesFinal` contains the final 1268 article titles/entity names.

 ## 2. Data Exploration 🔍
 The data exploration serves to further explore the data selected from the first step.
 The exploration is divided into two parts: